COVID-19 Resources

 How can I schedule a vaccine appointment?

-COVID-19 vaccines are availble for everyone ages 5 and older: schedule a vaccine
+COVID-19 vaccines are available for everyone ages 5 and older: schedule a vaccine

 -